ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 		DW_OP_breg5 (2), DW_OP_lit2, DW_OP_lit1, DW_OP_overlay
 		DW_OP_breg5 (3), DW_OP_lit3, DW_OP_lit1, DW_OP_overlay)

-*Note: This expression seems weird to me because the location describes the entire structure rather than the members of the structure.
-What if the user tries to "p s.a" would the debugger be smart enough to take the storage location of s and extract the a member from its storage.

 *FIXME: Add a more realistic example where a structure stays in memory while one of its members is promoted to a register -- where we can use the memory location as the base.